The school system in Italy

 On this page, you will also find more information on the costs of school in Italy and the support provided for families who need it.

-Schools in Italy are organized according to the different school levels in order to accommodate children from their first years of age up to university.
+Schools in Italy are organized according to the different school levels that accommodate children from their first years of age up to university.
 The education system is divided into:

 First education cycle